 Dry

-Refers to a dry lane that hasn’t been recently oiled so has some friction.
+It refers to a dry lane that hasn’t been recently oiled, so it has some friction.

 Fingertip

-Refers to a type of grip where only the first joint of the finger (the fingertip) is embedded in the ball’s orifice.
-A difficult grip used by advanced players.
+Refers to a type of grip where only the finger’s first joint (the fingertip) is embedded in the ball’s orifice.
+It is a problematic grip used by advanced players.

 Five bagger